Our First Cruise From Barcelona

 *The advantages of the cruise are the cost is almost all-inclusive, and the price of a cruise does cover accommodation, meals, and a wide variety of entertainment.
 Shore trips and other services are not included in the initial price.

 *At the end of your trip, I suggest that you keep your luggage with you and do not leave it outside the door the night before.
 It was easier to walk off with our suitcases in the morning.
-If you forgot something the night before and your luggage goes with thousand of other luggage, too bad.
-Also, you have to wait outside and try to find your luggage.

 2 Responses